-The biggest killer of new technology is inconvenience.
+Replay: The biggest killer of new technology is inconvenience.
 When will the tech industry learn?

-Almost every touch screen smart phone you see on the market now owes some major influence to the first iPhone.
+Almost every touch screen smart phone you see on the market now owes some major influences to that first iPhone.
 From the way the interface looks and behaves to the way we can install apps and use the device in ways that pretty much amount to a personal computer in our pockets.
 It made a device that was capable of complicated but clever things very easy to use.

-Early adopters of new technology are not the drivers of how a new tech will pick up in the long term.
+Early adopters of new technology are not the drivers of how well a new tech will pick up in the long term.
 How well a technology performs in terms of revenue and acceptance comes down to one thing, and one thing only, and that is how the mass market responds to it.
 And the only way to appeal to that mass market is to make something straightforward.
 This applies whether it is to general consumers or the professional market.
 An example here is the XDCAM disc based camera system.

 Compared to the solid state media that was around at the same time the XDCAM disc offered much cheaper media, and long term storage potential.
 But while the technology is still around, as a camera system it was ultimately short lived.
-It required separate decks for faster reading, which was expensive, read/write time speed was severely limited compared to advancing solid state, the discs were large so smaller cameras using the system were impossible to make, and the drives in the cameras themselves, while technically field replaceable, were expensive.
+It required separate decks for faster reading, which was expensive, read/write time speed was severely limited compared to the rapidly advancing solid state systems, the discs were large so smaller cameras using the system were impossible to make, and the drives in the cameras themselves, while technically field replaceable, were expensive.

 In other words in the case of XDCAM it was convenience that won over price, and users of solid state systems knew that media would fall in price over time.
-I loved XDCAM disc, I was an early adopter and sang its praises from the rooftops, but in many cases it just didn’t offer enough for people to change from their existing tape based investments when solid state was fast approaching in the slip stream behind.
+I loved XDCAM disc, I was an early adopter and sang its praises from the rooftops, but in many cases it just didn’t offer enough for people to change from their existing tape based investments at a time when solid state was fast approaching in the slip stream behind.